tcheukueppoo/maat/docs/maat.md

-This code declares a package variable `c` and assigns to it a map which is set immutable using the `:i` trait, please note that there's really nothing that relates the mutability of `c` to `:im` although `c` .
-If you intend to not modify a complex struture through out the execution of your program then think of using `:im` as it enhances the performance of your program by avoiding unnecessary needed to synchronize operations on that structure when your program is executing in a multi-threaded environment.
+This code declares a package variable `c` and assigns to it a map which is set immutable using the `:i` trait, please note that there's really nothing that relates the mutability of `c` to `:i` although `c` .
+If you intend to not modify a complex struture through out the execution of your program then think of using `:i` as it enhances the performance of your program by avoiding unnecessary needed to synchronize operations on that structure when your program is executing in a multi-threaded environment.

-So `:im` simply means that any object assigned to `c` must be marked immutable is
+So `:i` simply means that any object assigned to `c` must be marked immutable is

 only possible if and only if the object